Kaiyrly/eb-1a/3-improvements/README.md

 with only a minimal set building blocks.

-You should publish a catalog of trusted sources, whitelisted awards, and defined blocks that can be used in a petition.
+You should publish a catalog of trusted sources, whitelisted awards and defined blocks that can be used in a petition.
 Say, if one is a founder of a project with 10 thousand GitHub stars,